RCA 1802: Registers and I/O

 The 1802 is an 8-bit byte machine, with minimal support for 16-bit operations, except via 2-byte manipulation.
 The primary accumulator is the 8-bit 'D' register (Data register).
 The single bit carry flag is DF (Data Flag).
 Most operations use the D register, including arithmetic and logic functions, and memory referencing load and store instructions.
 Most 16-bit operations have to work on the lower byte and then the upper byte, via D, using the DF as carry and borrow as needed.

 An important feature of the 1802 is a set of sixteen registers of 16 bits each, used primarily for addressing.
-Using the SEP instruction, you can select any of the 16 registers to be the program counter; using the SEX instruction, you can select any of the 16-bit registers to be the index register.
+The SEP instruction can select any of the 16 registers to be the program counter.
+The SEX instruction can select any of the 16-bit registers to be the index register.
 Register R0 has the special use of holding the memory address for the built-in DMA controller.
 Register R1 has the special use of being the program counter for the interrupt handler.
+Some instructions use R2 for a stack.

 There are instructions that allow the values in these registers to be set and read via D, separately working the upper and lower 8-bits at a time.
 There are also instructions to perform increment and decrement of the entire 16-bit value, and a few instructions perform automatic increment and decrement, like LDA (load advance) and STXD (store via X and decrement).
 16-bit register and value comparisons would also need to use the D register as a go-between, using multiple instructions to perform the operations.

 The processor has five special I/O lines.
 There is a single Q output that can be set with the SEQ instruction and reset with the REQ instruction.
 There are four external, single-bit flag inputs, EF1, EF2, EF3, and EF4, and there are eight dedicated branch instructions to conditionally branch based on the state of those input lines.
-There are seven Input and seven Output port instructions that use the RX register and D accumulator.
+There are seven INput and seven OUTput port instructions that use the R(X) register and D accumulator.

 The EF and Q lines were typically used for multiple interfaces on 1802-based hobbyist computers because of the lines' favorable and easy handling.
-It was typical for the Q line to drive a status LED, a cassette interface, an RS-232 interface, and the speaker.
+It was typical for the Q line to drive a status LED, a cassette interface, an RS-232 interface, and a speaker.
 This meant that the user could actually hear RS-232 and cassette data being transmitted (unless a volume control was implemented).
-Traditionally, the EF4 line is attached to the INPUT momentary pushbutton on the COSMAC Elf.
+Traditionally, the EF4 line is attached to the INPUT momentary push button on the COSMAC Elf.
 Other systems might use one of the other lines.

-There are some other special use registers and flags, some internal, and some usable programmatically: 4-bit N, P, X, and I; 8-bit T; and 1-bit IE.
+There are some other special use registers and flags, some internal, and some usable programmatically: 4-bit N, P, and X; 8-bit T; and 1-bit IE.

-On the Internet, there is many versions of a Table of the 1802 Instructions, here is one link :